Investigating

 98%

-Traditional Polynesian non-instrumental wayfinding - integrating a 32-point mental star compass, ocean swell pattern analysis, and biological observation - has been empirically validated as sufficient for planned, intentional, two-way trans-oceanic voyages by the Hokule'a project beginning in 1976.
+Traditional Polynesian non-instrumental wayfinding - integrating a mental 32-point star compass, ocean swell pattern analysis, and biological observation - has been empirically validated as sufficient for intentional, planned, two-way trans-oceanic voyages by the Hokule'a project beginning in 1976.

 experimental_archaeologyoral_traditioncomparative